uwescience/reproducible/badges.md

  - Get researchers who are new to these ideas onto a trajectory of improvement,
  - Communicate to people the key principles and tools for reproducible research and open science,
+ - Collect exemplars for others to follow and display them in a manner that is easy to browse,
- - Bronze, Silver, Gold levels based on cumulative history of following best practices for code and data.
+ - Award Bronze, Silver, Gold levels based on cumulative history of following best practices for code and data.

 ## Status